Buyers Guide

 • Imperial Shoretroopers – You get two units that are both very solid corps choices (troopers and two mortars, both very good) so great value here for building an army

-• Imperial Personnel Expansion x1 – The medic droid and generic commander both give you good options
+• Imperial Personnel Expansion x1 – The medic droid and generic commander are both worthy to consider in pretty much any list

-• Stormtroopers x2 if you bought the Blizzard Force set – The “standard-fare” corps that is flexible and can be strong enough for the cost to be useful
+• Stormtroopers x2 – The “standard-fare” corps that is flexible and can be strong enough for the cost to be useful

-• Stormtrooper Upgrade Expansion x2 – Only get this if you are planning to run stormtroopers because they can’t be used on anything else, but it gives them a very good weapon option and a useful “specialist” mini
+• Stormtrooper Upgrade Expansion x2 – It gives them a very good weapon option and a useful “specialist” mini.

 • Range Troopers – They move slow but shoot a long ways and pile on suppression as well

-Empire has the biggest pool of available minis in the game so if the above seems overwhelming I apologize, remember that you can do this as quick or as slow as you want and I’d recommend something like starting with Vader Operative, Boba, Personnel, the Shores, the Bikes, and the Range Troopers and then expanding out from there.
+Empire has the biggest pool of available minis in the game so if the above seems overwhelming I apologize, remember that you can do this as quick or as slow as you want and I’d recommend something like starting with Vader Operative, the Stormtroopers and Upgrades, Personnel, the Shores, the Bikes, and the Range Troopers and then expanding out from there.

 Rebel Alliance